 Boosted Productivity to New Heights

 By handing over the undifferentiated heavy lifting of database operations, Zucker’s team was free to devote more time to customer needs.
 In fact, in the quarter following the migration to AWS, Novus shipped more product features than ever before.
 “Not having to think about things like backup, high availability, failover, and outages has freed up a lot of cognitive overhead and boosted our productivity,” Zucker said.
-In addition, Novus leveraged CloudEndure for disaster recovery, adopted Kubernetes, and used Amazon Elastic Kubernetes Service for application-layer orchestration, delivering scalability and a better toolset for troubleshooting.
+In addition, Novus leveraged CloudEndure Disaster Recovery for resiliency, adopted Kubernetes, and used Amazon Elastic Kubernetes Service for application-layer orchestration, delivering scalability and a better toolset for troubleshooting.
 Modernizing with Kubernetes enabled Novus to auto-scale down resources when they were not in use, achieving much lower operating costs.
 “We went from an extremely static infrastructure, to Kubernetes—it was a fantastic transformation and cost-cutting story for our team,” Zucker said.

 “We migrated to RDS in just three months because Novus was such a great partner and AWS Database Migration Service helped speed up large accounts.”

 - Chandra Pathivada, Director & Global Practice Lead for PostgreSQL & Cassandra, Datavail